enspirit/finitio.js/README.md

 # Finitio.js

-_Finitio_ is a language for capturing information structure.
+Finitio is a language for capturing information structure.
 A little bit like "JSON/XML schema" but on steroids.
-For more information about _Finitio_ itself, see [www.finitio.io](http://www.finitio.io)
+For more information about Finitio itself, see [www.finitio.io](http://www.finitio.io)

-_Finitio.js_ is the javascript binding of _Finitio_.
+Finitio.js is the javascript binding of Finitio.
 It allows defining schemas and validating/coercing data against them in an idiomatic javascript way.